xxl4/me/source/_posts/IT-security-2024-09-25.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-HSBC has successfully tested a post-quantum virtual private network (VPN) tunnel for secure communication between digital ledgers.
-The move is aimed at safeguarding financial transactions from the threat of quantum computing.
+HSBC has successfully tested a post-quantum virtual private network (VPN) tunnel to protect communications between digital ledgers.

-**Quantum Computing Threat**

-Quantum computing has the potential to break current encryption standards, posing a significant threat to data security.
-Governments and businesses around the world are actively developing post-quantum cryptography algorithms to mitigate this risk.

-**HSBC's Test**

-HSBC's test involved the integration of a post-quantum VPN tunnel into their existing digital ledger framework.
-The tunnel utilizes the Kyber post-quantum key encapsulation mechanism (KEM) for secure data exchange.

-**Benefits of Post-Quantum VPN**
+**Overview**

+* The VPN tunnel was developed in partnership with Cambridge Quantum Computing (CQC).
-* **Enhanced Security:** Post-quantum encryption offers protection against attacks from quantum computers, ensuring the confidentiality and integrity of financial transactions.
+* It uses quantum-resistant algorithms to protect against potential attacks from quantum computers.
-* **Resilience:** The tunnel provides a secure communication channel, enabling digital ledgers to operate uninterrupted even in the face of quantum attacks.
-* **Future-proofing:** By integrating post-quantum technology, HSBC is preparing its digital ledger infrastructure for the future, mitigating the risks associated with the advancement of quantum computing.

-**Collaboration and Innovation**

-HSBC collaborated with NTT and ISARA Corporation to develop and test the post-quantum VPN tunnel.
-The project highlights the importance of industry partnerships in driving innovation and addressing emerging threats.
+* Quantum computers have the potential to break current cryptographic standards.

+**Post-Quantum Encryption**

+* The VPN tunnel uses the Round5 algorithm, a post-quantum encryption standard.
+* Round5 is designed to withstand attacks from quantum computers.
+* It has been standardized by the International Organization for Standardization (ISO).

+**Digital Ledgers**

+* Digital ledgers, such as blockchain, are used for secure transactions and record-keeping.
+* They require high levels of security to protect sensitive data.
+* Post-quantum encryption is essential to safeguard digital ledgers against future attacks.

+**Test Results**

+* The VPN tunnel was tested in a live environment between two geographically dispersed data centers.
+* It demonstrated secure and efficient data transfer.
+* The tunnel did not show any significant performance degradation compared to traditional VPN solutions.

+**Benefits**

+* Protection against quantum attacks on digital ledgers
+* Enhanced security for financial transactions and data
+* Future-proofing against advancements in quantum computing
+* Compliance with emerging post-quantum encryption standards

 **Conclusion**

-HSBC's test demonstrates the viability and importance of post-quantum encryption in safeguarding digital ledgers.
-By proactively addressing the quantum computing threat, HSBC is positioning itself as a leader in the secure and efficient implementation of digital finance.
-The successful test marks a significant step towards ensuring the resilience and longevity of financial transactions in the quantum era.
+HSBC's successful test of the post-quantum VPN tunnel is a significant step towards securing digital ledgers against potential threats from quantum computing.
+As quantum computers continue to evolve, post-quantum encryption will play a crucial role in protecting critical data and infrastructure.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)